Description and Walk

-Once at the top of the first hill, just follow the path along and around, until you can clearly see that the path begins to lead you back on the final leg of a U-shaped route.
+At the top of the first hill, just follow the path along and around, until you can clearly see that the path begins to lead you back on the final leg of a U-shaped route.
 Then, if you want to go down to see Barton Springs you must descend via the worn hill path, as opposed to the main path that is accessed though the final gate on the hills.
 See the hill descent path at 2:59 in the video.
 This descent is fairly steep and there is a railing to assist for the final few metres.

 The spring is not terribly majestic like the hot springs in Iceland of the geysers at Yosemite, but it is very popular with kids as a place to paddle around.
 If you intend to picnic at Barton Hills (lots of people do) with small children it would be remiss not to take wellies for them to splash around in.
 See the video for evidence.